Skal Labissière

-Skal Labissière ([labisjɛʁ]; born March 18, 1996) is a Haitian professional basketball player for the Capitanes de Ciudad de México of the NBA G League.
-He graduated from Lausanne Collegiate School in Memphis, Tennessee, before playing one season of college basketball for Kentucky.
-Labissière has also played for the Sacramento Kings and Portland Trail Blazers.
+Skal Labissière ([labisjɛʁ]; born March 18, 1996) is a Haitian professional basketball player for the Capital City Go-Go of the NBA G League.
+He graduated from Lausanne Collegiate School in Memphis, Tennessee, before playing one season of college basketball for the Kentucky Wildcats.
+He played for the Stockton Kings of the NBA G League before being signed to the Sacramento Kings for one year.

 Early years

 Labissière was born in Port-au-Prince in Haiti.
 His basketball career began at the Collège Canado-Haïtien, a junior-senior high school in Port-au-Prince, which participated in school championships organized by the Comité Interscolaire de Basket-ball Amateur (CIBA) and the Association de Basket-ball Interscolaire (ASI).
 During the 2010 Haiti earthquake, his family's home collapsed with Labissière, his mother and his brother inside.
 All three survived but remained trapped under debris for three hours.
 His legs were pinned, causing them to go numb, and Labissière was unable to walk for a few weeks after.
 A few months following the earthquake, Labissière moved to Memphis, Tennessee, to live with Gerald Hamilton, who ran the Reach Your Dream Foundation that brings international athletes to the United States as young prospects.